mosesmulwa-bebop/Transfer-Learning-and-Mobile-Net-for-Image-Classification/README.md

 ## Why the bottleneck block works
 Input to the block is expanded before the Convolution allowing network to learn a richer function.
 It is then projected down after convolution thereby reducing the memory needed to store the values.
-Thus it basically learns richer functions while only storing a small amount of values.
+Thus it basically learns richer functions while only storing a small amount of values which are passed from layer to layer.

+# C. Transfer Learning
+Transfer learning allows us to use pre-trained networks and apply them to other use cases.
+It basically involves replacing the final layers of the networks with our intended outputs.
+We then only train the new added layers.
+All layers that came before are "frozen".
+Thus, we only train a small number of parameters as opposed to training the entire network.
+We also get the added advantage of using a complex pre-trained network increasing our accuracy.